 Quality of Classes is Strong.
 Skillshare prides themselves on professional, high quality courses.
-They can help with outlining your course based on the needs of their audience, and can also assist with video production.
+They can help with outlining your course based on the needs of their audience, and can also assist with production.

 The remaining funds go to marketing and promoting classes, supporting the platform, and running day-to-day operations.
 This royalty system works for well established Skillshare teachers, as the more minutes watched, the more revenue you receive.